 Article 15: Retention of title

-1. The User shall retain title of all Items delivered and to be delivered up until the point at which the Other Party has completely fulfilled all payment obligations towards the User.
+1. The Company shall retain title of all Items delivered and to be delivered up until the point at which the Buyer has completely fulfilled all payment obligations towards the Company.

-2. The payment obligations referred to in the previous paragraph consist of payment of the purchase price of the Items, increased by claims relating to work performed in connection with that delivery, as well as claims relating to any damage due to the Other Party’s attributable failure to meet its obligations, including payment of damages, extrajudicial collection costs, interest and possible penalties.
+2. The payment obligations referred to in the previous paragraph consist of the purchase price of the Items/Services and all related obligations of the Buyer.
 If this refers to the delivery of identical, non-individualized Items, the consignment of Items relating to the oldest invoice shall be considered to have been sold first.
-Therefore, retention of title always remains with the Items delivered that are still in stock, in the shop and/or form a part of the inventory and equipment of the Other Party on invoking retention of title.
+Therefore, retention of title always remains with the Items delivered that are still in stock, in the shop and/or form a part of the inventory and equipment of the Buyer.

-3. All Items subject to the retention of title may not be sold on by the Other Party in the framework of the ordinary business operations, unless it has also stipulated retention of title with its suppliers to the Items delivered.
+3. All Items subject to the retention of title may not be sold by the Buyer, whether or not in the framework of the ordinary business operations, unless it has also stipulated retention of title with its customers in relation to the Items delivered.

-4. As long as the title is retained in the Items delivered, the Other Party may not pledge the Items in any manner or bring Items under the (actual) control of a financer by means of lists containing Items pledged.
+4. As long as the title is retained in the Items delivered, the Buyer may not pledge the Items in any manner or bring the Items under the (actual) control of a financer.

-5. The Other Party must notify the User immediately if third parties pretend to have ownership or other rights to the Items in which the title is retained.
+5. The Buyer must notify the Company immediately if third parties pretend to have ownership or other rights to the Items in which the title is retained.

-6. The Other Party must safe keep the Items carefully and as identifiable property of the User for as long as the title is retained.
+6. The Buyer must store the Items carefully and as identifiable property of the Company for as long as the title is retained.

-7. The Other Party has to take out a business interruption or home contents insurance to ensure that the Items delivered which are subject to retention of title are included in the policy and the Other Party will allow the User inspection on demand into the insurance policy and the accompanying proofs of premium payments.
+7. The Buyer has to take out a business interruption or contents insurance and to ensure that the Items delivered which are subject to retention of title are included in the policy and the Buyer will allow the Company inspection on demand into the insurance policy and the accompanying proofs of premium payments.

-8. If the Other Party contravenes the provisions of this article or if the User claims retention of title, the User and its employees shall have the irrevocable right to enter the Other Party’s premises and take back the Items subject to retention of title.
-This applies without prejudice to the User’s entitlement to compensation of damage, lost profit and interest and the right to terminate the Agreement without any notice of default by a written statement.
+8. If the Buyer breaches the provisions of this article or if the Company claims retention of title, the Company and its employees shall have the irrevocable right to enter the Buyer’s premises and take back the Items subject to retention of title.
+This applies without prejudice to the Company’s entitlement to compensation of damage, lost profit and interest and the right to terminate the Agreement without any notice of default by a written statement.

 Article 16: Bankruptcy, loss of power to dispose of property, etc.

-1. The User may terminate the Agreement without any notice of default by a written statement to the Other Party, at the time when the Other Party:
+1. The Company may terminate (ontbinden) the Agreement with immediate effect and without any notice of default being required by a written statement to the Buyer, if the Buyer:

 a. is declared bankrupt or files for bankruptcy, and/or

-b. applies for (temporary) suspension of payment, and/or
+b. applies for or is awarded (temporary) suspension of payment, and/or

 c. is affected by enforceable seizure, and/or